-I believe you must lift weight off your spirit before you can release it from your body.
+Struggling with mental weight?
+I believe you must lift heaviness off your spirit before you can release it from your body.

 When I weighed 240 pounds, I felt as if I had the weight of the world on my shoulders.

 It was like the mental weight I felt inside translated into physical weight on the outside.